seblavoie/video-player/README.md

 # Warning

 This project has been duck-taped together in an evening and has only been tested on my macOS computer, so use very carefully.
-I am open to contributions if you want to make this thing better.
+I am open to contributions if you want to help make this thing better.